This post may contain affiliate links. Please read my disclosure.

 Easy Homemade Almond Hummus is a tasty switch up to a traditional hummus, using almonds instead of the usual tahini.
+Learn how to make hummus from scratch!
 Serve with toasted baguette slices, pita chips or fresh veggies for a healthy, nutritious snack.

 I recently had lunch out at a trendy cafe that serves all kinds of healthy and unique dishes with all local and sustainable ingredients.
 Lots of dishes with kale, beets, micro greens and the like.
 And they make all of this stuff taste REALLY good.
 They have magic powers.

 So I ordered a chicken burger and one of my options was a side salad, which I ordered.
 I didn’t even really know what it was, but after it came, I realized it was one they have on the menu as an entree.